 - Fees should be an example to students on the basis of their financial difficulties.

-1- There should be two types of education arrangements at high school level, in which emphasis should be given on giving a vocational and business education and other such literary education should be given, which will help in admission to the university.
+1- There should be two types of education arrangements at the high school level, in which emphasis should be given on giving a vocational and business education and other such literary education should be given, which will help in admission to the university.

-2- Arrangement for emphasis on the importance of education at primary level and education in local language and useful subjects.
+2- Arrangement for emphasis on the importance of education at the primary level and education in local language and useful subjects.

 Private efforts should be welcomed in the field of education, but primary education should be given without him.